coreymckrill/nearby-wordpress-events/readme.txt

 == Upgrade Notice ==

+= 0.5 =
+This version ?????????????????, and protects against a theoretical security vulnerability.

 = 0.4 =
 This version displays the event time and day of the week, and fixes a few small bugs.